richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 Use the Viva Engage file ID from the export to go directly to the file in Viva Engage and delete it.

 > [!IMPORTANT]
-> For Viva Engage files stored in SharePoint, delete the files from Viva Engage in order to remove the Viva Engage metadata as well as the file.
+> For Viva Engage files stored in SharePoint, delete the files from Viva Engage in order to remove the Viva Engage metadata and the file.

 **To locate and delete a specific message:**